-Students will design a product that could be bought in a gift shop.
-This will enable students to learn how to work collaboratively to create the product, applying the skills and knowledge they have learnt throughout key stage 3.
+Students will design a product that would encourage wildlife to a garden, suitable for sale in a garden centre.
+This will enable students to learn

+How to work collaboratively to create the product, applying the skills and knowledge they have learnt throughout key stage 3.
 Students will also be taught the importance of prototyping and how to develop an idea into a working product.